carpentries-incubator/fair-explainable-ml/episodes/0-introduction.md

 * Interpretability vs Explainability
 * Explainability Methods Overview
 * Explainability Methods: Deep Dive, Linear Probe, and GradCAM episodes

+### Safety & uncertainty awareness
+AI models should be able to quantify their uncertainty and recognize when they encounter novel or unreliable inputs.
+If a model makes confident predictions on data that it has never seen before (e.g., out-of-distribution data), it can lead to critical failures in high-stakes applications like healthcare or autonomous systems.

+In this workshop, we cover the following topics relating to safety and uncertainty awareness:

+* Estimating model uncertainty—understanding when models should be uncertain and how to measure it (Estimating Model Uncertainty episode)
+* Out-of-distribution detection—distinguishing between known and unknown data distributions to improve reliability (OOD Detection episodes)
+* Comparing uncertainty estimation and OOD detection approaches, including:
+  * Output-based methods (softmax confidence, energy-based models)
+  * Distance-based methods (Mahalanobis distance, k-NN)
+  * Contrastive learning for improving generalization

+By incorporating uncertainty estimation and OOD detection, we emphasize the importance of AI models *knowing what they don’t know* and making safer decisions.

 ### Accountability
 Accountability is important for trustworthy AI because, inevitably, models will make mistakes or cause harm.
 Accountability is multi-faceted and largely non-technical, which is not to say unimportant, but just that it falls partially out of scope of this technical workshop.